Code-Institute-Submissions/witch-hazel-1/README.md

 "/workspace/.pyenv_mirror/user/current/lib/python3.12/site-packages/gspread/worksheet.py:1069: UserWarning: [Deprecated][in version 6.0.0]: method signature will change to: 'Worksheet.update(value = [[]], range_name=)' arguments 'range_name' and 'values' will swap, values will be mandatory of type: 'list(list(...))'
   warnings.warn("

 Ignoring the strange unclosed parenthesis at the end, I reversed the sequence of the first two parameters, but this only made matters worse.
-The program, now unable to identify the range for my insert command, simply inserted it on range A1:A3 (disastrously).
+The program, now unable to identify the range to which to apply my insert command, simply inserted it on range A1:A3 (disastrously).
 Since the original code achieved what I intended it to achieve, I kept it (along with a note to revisit the issue in the next week or two).

 <!-- TOC --><a name="app-robustness"></a>
 ## App robustness